rajatmodi62/OccludedActionBenchmark/README.md

 **The Software Developer**: Hey, i want a simple way to use the dataset.
 Well, we support huggingface too.

 ## Dataset Samples: O-UCF.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
 Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
-Full dataset can be found [here]().
+Occluded Test set can be found [here]().
+Train set shall be up soon.

 <div align="center">
 <img src="assets/o_ucf.gif" alt="Hinton's Islands of agreement" width="600" height="300">